link1905/system-design-101/content/docs/web-service/communication-protocols/streaming-prototols.md

 ```

 To play a video, the user first **fetches the master record**.
-When seeking to a specific moment, only the necessary segments are downloaded.
+When seeking a specific moment, only the necessary segments are downloaded.
 For example, to watch the `11th` second, only `Segment_2.mp4` would be retrieved.
 In fact, to maintain a smooth experience, several sequential segments are usually preloaded in advance.